-When Herndon sophomore Mackenzie Koch buried a three to open the scoring in the second half, it looked like Chantilly was in serious trouble.
+When Herndon junior Mackenzie Koch buried a three to open the scoring in the second half, it looked like Chantilly was in serious trouble.
 That’s when Bibbee heated up for the Chargers, delivering three three-pointers over the Herndon zone in quick succession.
 The last of those treys gave Chantilly a 34-23 lead going into the fourth quarter.

 The Hornets would not quit, managing 24 fourth quarter points to keep the heat on Chantilly.
 Kimble got red-hot from long range, and two free throws by senior center Nycerra Minnis cut the Charger lead to 39-36.
 Chantilly again responded, with junior guard Megan Baxter finding her teammates for two quick buckets.
 Freshman guard Sara Huffman’s three from Baxter made it 44-36, and Herndon never got to within a possession again.

 Kimble led the Hornets (3-4) with 26 points, hitting an impressive six shots from three-point range.
 Koch had a nice game off the bench, adding eight points, three rebounds, and three assists.

 O’Brien was the most consistent weapon for Chantilly.
 When she wasn’t scoring the Lehigh-signee was finding the shooters from the high post (four assists) and hitting the glass (seven boards).
 She was an impressive nine-of-ten from the free throw line.

 Huffman added nine points and Baxter seven for Chantilly (8-2).